|

 meaning "white shoulder."

-Variant of Irish/Gaelic Fionnghuala,
+Variant spelling of Scottish Gaelic Fionnghuala,

 meaning "white shoulder."